voc/intro-outro-generator/README.md

 ### CSS-Style-Modifications
 ```('logo',  'style',    'opacity', 1),``` - locate object with id ```logo``` in the svg, parse its ```style```-attribute as css-inline-string and change the value of the css-property ```opacity``` to 1.
 The Tupel-Element ```'style'``` is fixed and declares the type of action which is applied to the specified element.
 All other tupele-mebers can be modified to suit your needs.

-To form an fase-in-opacity-animation, the frame-generator could look like this:
+To form an fade-in-opacity-animation, the frame-generator could look like this:

 	# three seconds of animation
 	frames = 3*fps